 Audience: third to eighth grade; classroom, grade, assembly, or full school; or other student group

 Free Virtual Visits

 As always, if you’re reading one of my books to your class, I’ll read the next chapter or let your class pick its favorite.

 Timing: 20 minutes

-Audience: third to eighth grade, classroom, small group, or small assembly
+Audience: third to eighth grade, classroom, small group, or small assembly; or library student group